The official scikit-learn certification, proctored by Probabl

 02

-Programming expertise
+Programming Expertise

 Strong coding skills in Python, with experience in optimizing code for performance and scalability.